We See Projects From Start to Finish

 HR & Office Manager

 April Lyon brings more than a decade of human resource and office management experience to Capital Sign Solutions from her previous work in the wireless communications and service industries.
 Her organizational skills and the individual attention she provides each employee make her successful in her role at CSS.
 “My goal is to ensure our business runs in the safest and most efficient way possible and to support each of our employees,” she says.
 “My office door is always open.”
-When April is not running things at CSS headquarters, she enjoys playing tennis and spending time with her husband and three grown children.
+When April is not running things at CSS headquarters, she enjoys playing tennis and spending time with her husband and three children.

 Director of Brand Implementation